ISSArt-LLC/ISSArt-LLC.github.io/posts/2017-10-19-java-web-service-works.md

 ![null](/static/img/2017/10/webappserv-Page-1.png)
 Authorization is an essential part of many programming solutions.
 As our experience shows, application server can be of much help in implementing this feature as well, especially when we deal with larger systems.
 That is, application server can implement authorization by the lists of users that can be kept in some third-party storage.
 How is this actually achieved?
 A server can be configured in such a way that allows to check users for compliance with the certain criteria.

 And, a few words about requests.
-Based on a URL, a server “understands” what kind of request is received, and transfers this request further for processing.
+Based on a URL, a server "understands" what kind of request is received, and transfers this request further for processing.

 Let's give an example.
 Say, there is an online store.
 The page \\delivery will show the delivery methods.
 It is static, so, the web server will generate it directly, without the participation of the app server.